 Early voting is available for every election and begins 27 days prior to the election.
 Voters can vote early either by mail or in person.

 Vote from Home

-Voters in every county are eligible to sign up for the Permanent Early Voting List (PEVL).
+Voters in every county are eligible to sign up for the Active Early Voting List (PEVL).
 Individuals on the list automatically receive their ballots by mail for every election they are eligible to vote in and have the convenience of voting within their own homes.
 Voting by mail enables voters to bypass standing in line on Election Day.
 Voting by mail can also alleviate transportation issues as voters can receive and return their ballots all by mail.
 If a voter wishes to turn in their ballot on Election Day, but prefers to bypass the lines, early ballots can be dropped off at any polling place within their county.
 Visit Service Arizona below and be sure to check-mark the box for PEVL in order to sign up.
 One-time early ballot requests can also be made prior to each election if a voter does not wish to sign up for PEVL.

 Vote Early in Person